 During his reign there was growing rivalry and dissention between the church in Rome and the Byzantine Church in Constantinople.
 Because Charlemagne repeatedly defended the Roman Church, it made good sense to the church leaders in Rome to firm their alliance with the Franks by proclaiming him emperor.
 On Christmas Day in the year 800, Pope Leo III crowned Charlemagne "Emperor of the West."
-Thus his title of "Emperor of the Romans" or "Holy Roman Emperor" was born.
-(Picture) This is an artist's rendering of the coronation.
+Thus his title "Emperor of the Romans" or "Holy Roman Emperor" was born.

 What we know about Charlemagne the man is due almost exclusively from the writings of his secretary and friend, Einhard.
-(Picture of book) In the Frankish culture into which Charlemagne was born, learning was very scarce.
+In the Frankish culture into which Charlemagne was born, learning was very scarce.
 Einhard was born in the Frankish realm about 775 AD.
 He was brought up in the monastery of Fulda, which was the center of learning in the Frankish lands.
 When Einhard was an adolescent, in 791 or 792, the abbot of Fulda persuaded Charlemagne to take the young man into his court.
-He proved himself capable and faithful and he served as Charlemagne's secretary, scribe and kingdom treasurer until Charles' death.
+He proved himself capable and faithful and he served as Charlemagne's secretary, scribe and kingdom treasurer until Charles death.
 Einhard was devoted to Charlemagne and Charles often trusted him to undertake important state errands.
 After Charlemagne's death, Einhard wrote a biography which serves to give us some personal glimpses of the man Charlemagne.
-(Picture of statue)

 Einhard described Charles as "large and strong of body, fond of active exercise, genial but dignified, and sensible and moderate in his way of life."
 Many scholars assumed the descriptions of the king were exaggerated because Einhard idolized him.
-One of his physical descriptions of Charles made him out to be about well over six feet tall.
+One of his physical descriptions of

+Charles made him out to be well over six feet tall.
 This seemed strange for the son of the king referred to as Pepin the Short!
 Einhard's critics were sure that his estimate of Charles' height was an exaggeration - until measurements were taken of his skeletal remains entombed in the cathedral at Aachen.
 He was well over six feet tall.
 That added credence to some of Einhard's other observations.